bazelbuild/rules_python/README.md

 Note: The `pip_install` rule is deprecated. `pip_parse` offers identical functionality and both `pip_install` and `pip_parse` now have the same implementation.
 The name `pip_install` may be removed in a future version of the rules.
+The maintainers have taken all reasonable efforts to faciliate a smooth transition, but some users of `pip_install` will need to replace their existing `requirements.txt` with a fully resolved set of dependencies using a tool such as `pip-tools` or the `compile_pip_requirements` repository rule.

 ### Using third_party packages as dependencies